zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/temporary-table-min-record.md

 ```

 ## Purpose
-Our library is smart but finding the `META` number is very hard since there is a lot of factors.
+Our library is smart but finding the `optimal` number is very hard since there are a lot of factors.
 Increasing the default value may improve the performance.